 Anyone in debt needs to stop wishing they could change prior mistakes and, instead, find ways to clear money owed in a way they can manage.

-Yes, it’s great to use lessons of the past so mistakes don’t happen again, but just telling someone that “you shouldn’t have done it” is neither helpful or practical.
+Yes, it’s great to use lessons from the past to prevent mistakes from happening again, but just telling someone that “you shouldn’t have done it” is neither helpful nor practical.

 2. If you ignore it, it goes away